How do we add value to the content that we create?

-Many of us have seen varying degrees of change and experienced the goalposts shift within the digital marketing landscape.
+Many of us at Koozai have seen varying degrees of change and experienced the goalposts shift within the digital marketing landscape.
 As a result, we have become aware that we are no longer simply creating content for content’s sake.
 Our time is now spent trying to capture an audience though creating something imaginative and unique that will help to build a following and encourage more traffic and conversions.

 The content we now work with has more value attributed to it than ever before.
 A few years ago, no one would bat an eyelid if you were writing content and uploading it to a couple of article sites.
 Opting for this outdated tactic in today’s content environment however would bring about a very different response.